nishizumi-maho/nishizumi-setups-sync/README.md

 ## Installation

-Install Python 3 and the required dependencies:
+Install Python 3.9 or later and the required dependencies:

 ```bash
 pip install -r requirements.txt